vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 `TANZU_CLI_ADDITIONAL_PLUGIN_DISCOVERY_IMAGES_TEST_ONLY` setting is meant for plugin development and testing only.
 The use of this setting in the production setting is not supported.

+Note: the `TANZU_CLI_PLUGIN_DISCOVERY_IMAGE_SIGNATURE_VERIFICATION_SKIP_LIST` configuration variable instructs the CLI to skip the inventory database signature verification.
+This is needed because the inventory database image in the local registry is not signed since it is only used for testing.
+The signature verification should not be skipped for remote registries as it would introduce a security risk.

 ### Testing the plugins